 Starting System Components

 Battery: Perform a voltage test using a voltage meter.
 A good battery will have 12.6 volts.
-This is because there are 6 cells in series at 2.1 volts each.
+It's 12.6 volts instead of just 12 volts because there are 6 cells in series at 2.1 volts each (6 x 2.1 = 12.6).
 A specific gravity test is performed using a hydrometer.
 A fully charged battery will have a specific gravity of 1.265 at 80° F. Perform a battery load test to see if service or replacement is necessary.
-First determine the load by retrieving the CCA from the battery case and reducing this number by half.
+First, determine the load by retrieving the CCA from the battery case and reducing this number by half.

 Solenoid and Starter Motor: A starter solenoid is an electromagnetic device that serves two purposes.
 It completes the circuit between the battery and the starter motor.
 It also moves the starter's gear into mesh with the engine's ring gear.

 A starter will wear, causing high current draw and parts like the brushes, windings, and bushings must be replaced.
 Use an ammeter to check for high current draw.
 Compare the amperage required to turn the starter against the manufacturer's specifications.